-Seniors, all your hard work is about to pay off.
-In the blink of an eye, you’ll wear the cap of intelligence and the robe of freedom.
-In front of everyone you know, you’ll receive the reward you’ve been fighting to acquire for the past four years: your high school diploma.
+High school seniors, all your hard work is about to pay off.
+Pretty soon you’ll wear the cap of intelligence and the robe of freedom.
+In front of everyone you know, you’ll receive the reward you’ve been fighting for the past four years: your high school diploma.
 With this, new doors will be unlocked.
 You’ll be empowered and emboldened; nothing can stand in your way to college!
 Well…except maybe one thing.
 For this to become a reality, you must break through the last high school barrier: senior year finals As a senior, it’s your responsibility to pass them and keep your grades up for your academic future.
 This may be difficult, however, with all the prep for graduation, the desire to hang out with friends, and the stress studying can induce.
 But don’t fret!
 There are fundamental productivity methods you can use to conquer this beast while still enjoying your last month of high school.

-In order to balance your academic life, social life, and any other lives you may be living, it’s vital to lay out how much time you wish to give to each.
+To balance your academic life, social life, and any other lives you may be living, it’s vital to lay out how much time you wish (and reasonably have) to give to each.
 However, make sure it’s evenly balanced because you can’t be neglecting your responsibilities.
 You don’t want to spend 12 hours socializing with friends to only leave yourself 15 minutes to study for a final exam the next day.
 Try to create a timetable with all your deadlines, exam dates, social plans—everything.
 Allocate time for when you’ll sleep, work, study, and relax.
 While doing this, make sure you’re being honest with yourself.
 If you know you need to study for math the most, don’t block out only 10 minutes in your schedule to work on it.

 Organized to-do lists